ChristianHenrikReich/AquaShack/README.md

 # AquaShack
 This is a pico-example of a meta-data driven lakehouse for Microsoft Fabric.
+For a full scale solution, I recommend twoday's AquaVilla best practices.

 ## Installation